joelouthan/Theologicus/src/genesis/genesis06-10-22.md

 As completely, utterly, perfectly devastatingly the Flood was upon the earth, this was nothing compared to the wrath that is coming for mankind in the end.
 And that wrath is two-fold:

->Revelation 6:15-17 (CSB) Then the kings of the earth, the nobles, the generals, the rich, the powerful, and every slave and free person hid in the caves and among the rocks of the mountains.
+>Revelation 6:15-17 Then the kings of the earth, the nobles, the generals, the rich, the powerful, and every slave and free person hid in the caves and among the rocks of the mountains.
 And they said to the mountains and to the rocks, “Fall on us and hide us from the face of the one seated on the throne and from the wrath of the Lamb, because the great day of their wrath has come!
 And who is able to stand?”

 And if had just read Luke's Gospel, this sounds super familiar.
 Because after being beaten and mangled to within an inch of his life and not having enough life to carry his own instrument of torture and death, Jesus takes just enough spirit strength and prophesies this future.

 And here is the second part of that wrath--one that lasts forever:

->Matthew 24:45-51 (CSB) “Who then is a faithful and wise servant, whom his master has put in charge of his household, to give them food at the proper time?
+>Matthew 24:45-51 “Who then is a faithful and wise servant, whom his master has put in charge of his household, to give them food at the proper time?
 Blessed is that servant whom the master finds doing his job when he comes.
 Truly I tell you, he will put him in charge of all his possessions.
 But if that wicked servant says in his heart, ‘My master is delayed,’ and starts to beat his fellow servants, and eats and drinks with drunkards, that servant’s master will come on a day he does not expect him and at an hour he does not know.
 He will cut him to pieces and assign him a place with the hypocrites, where there will be weeping and gnashing of teeth.

 Don't let anybody try to tell you that Christ never talked about hell.
 Christ talked about hell and eternal damnation plenty of times.
 If you read the Gospels and you can't see it yourself, you might want to question your own salvation.